Free auction sheet verification in Pakistan

 Yes — all mainstream Japanese-market brands sold at auction can be checked: Toyota (Aqua, Vitz, Passo, Prius), Honda (Fit, Vezel, N-One), Suzuki (Alto, Wagon R, Every), Daihatsu (Mira, Move, Cast), Nissan (Dayz, Note, Clipper) and Mitsubishi (EK Wagon and more).
 If you’re not sure you’ve found the right chassis number, just send a photo of the plate and we’ll take it from there.

-Can I check a Japanese car’s history by chassis number for free?
+Can I check a Japanese car’s history by chassis number?

-Yes — the chassis number is all we need.
-From it we locate the car’s original auction record, which is the closest thing to an official history report for Japanese imports: recorded mileage at auction, condition grade, interior grade and the inspector’s damage map.
+Yes — the chassis number is all we need to locate the car’s original auction record, which is the closest thing to an official history report for Japanese imports: recorded mileage at auction, condition grade, interior grade and the inspector’s damage map.
+Sourcing that original record is a paid service (PKR 3,000, which may include the sheet and any available auction photographs).
+If you already hold the sheet, decoding it is free.